Lesson POL-3

 Lesson goals

-Watch an episode of The Great Debate and understand points of information, the arguments and vocabulary used, as well as record a Flip on the theme "Should We Legalize Marijuana?"
+Watch an episode of The Great Debate and understand points of information, the arguments and vocabulary used, as well as record a Flip on the theme "Should we legalise marijuana?"

 Lesson activities